-The ANC Service and Retail Business Program manages a cafeteria-style food service on the main campus for students and staff.
+The ANC Business Enterprise Program manages a cafeteria-style food service on the main campus for students and staff.
 Located in the OutBack, it provides a variety of hot and cold foods.
-Burch Food Services provides packaged foods, soft drinks, and other such items throughout the different campus sites both day and evening.
-Additionally, a concession stand offering sandwiches, drinks, candy, and chips is available at the Burdette Center.
+Burch Food Services provides packaged foods, soft drinks, and other such items throughout the various campus sites both day and evening.
+Additionally, a vending area offering sandwiches, drinks, candy, and chips is available at the Burdette Center.